timekit-io/booking-js/README.md

   // Internationalization
   localization: {
     showTimezoneHelper:     true, // Should the timezone difference helper (bottom) be shown?
-    timeDateFormat:         '12h-mdy-sun' // For EU-style formatting, use '24h-dmy-mon'
+    timeDateFormat:         '12h-mdy-sun' // For EU-style formatting, use '24h-dmy-mon' (see below) }
-  }

   // Timekit JS SDK (see below)